-LOGIN7 = Length

-TDSVersion

-PacketSize

-ClientProgVer

-ClientPID

-ConnectionID

-OptionFlags1

-OptionFlags2

-TypeFlags

-(FRESERVEDBYTE / OptionFlags3)

-ClientTimZone

-ClientLCID

-OffsetLength

-Data

-[FeatureExt]
+LOGIN7 = Length TDSVersion PacketSize ClientProgVer ClientPID ConnectionID OptionFlags1 OptionFlags2 TypeFlags (FRESERVEDBYTE / OptionFlags3) ClientTimeZone ClientLCID OffsetLength Data [FeatureExt]

 Parameter Description Length The total length of the LOGIN7 structure.
 TDSVersion The highest TDS version being used by the client (for example, 0x00000071 for TDS 7.1).
 If the TDSVersion value sent by the client is greater than the value that the server recognizes, the server MUST use the highest TDS version that it can use.
 This provides a mechanism for clients to discover the server TDS by sending a standard LOGIN7 message.
-If the TDSVersion value sent by the client is lower than the highest TDS version the server recognizes, the server MUST use the TDS version sent by the client. <17> For information about what the server sends to the client, see the LOGINACK token.
+If the TDSVersion value sent by the client is lower than the highest TDS version the server recognizes, the server MUST use the TDS version sent by the client.
+17> For information about what the server sends to the client, see the LOGINACK token (section 2.2.7.14).
 PacketSize The packet size being requested by the client.
 ClientProgVer The version of the interface library (for example, ODBC or OLEDB) being used by the client.
 ClientPID The process ID of the client application.
 ConnectionID The connection ID of the primary Server.
 Used when connecting to an "Always Up" backup server.
 OptionFlags1 Represented in least significant bit order. fByteOrder: The byte order used by client for numeric and datetime data types.
 0 = ORDER_X86 1 = ORDER_68000<18> fChar: The character set used on the client.
-0 = CHARSET_ASCII 1 = CHARSET_EBCDIC fFloat: The type of floating point representation used by the client.
-1 = FLOAT_IEEE_754 1 = FLOAT_VAX 2 = ND5000
+0 = CHARSET_ASCII

 Parameter Description

+• 1 = CHARSET_EBCDIC

+• fFloat: The type of floating point representation used by the client.<19>

+• 0 = FLOAT_IEEE_754

+• 1 = FLOAT_VAX

+• 2 = ND5000

 fDumpLoad: Set is dump/load or BCP capabilities are needed by the client.

 • 0 = DUMPLOAD_ON

-■ 1 = DUMPLOAD_OFF
+• 1 = DUMPLOAD_OFF

 • fUseDB: Set if the client requires warning messages on execution of the USE SQL statement.
 If this flag is not set, the server MUST NOT inform the client when the database changes, and therefore the client will be unaware of any accompanying collation changes.

 • 0 = USE_DB_OFF

-■ 1 = USE_DB_ON
+• 1 = USE_DB_ON

 fDatabase: Set if the change to initial database needs to succeed if the connection is to succeed.

 • 0 = INIT_DB_WARN

 • 1 = INIT_DB_FATAL

-fSetLang: Set if the client requires warning messages on execution of a language change statement.
+• fSetLang: Set if the client requires warning messages on execution of a language change statement.

 • 0 = SET_LANG_OFF

 ■ 1 = SET_LANG_ON

 OptionFlags2 Represented in least significant bit order.

 fLanguage: Set if the change to initial language needs to succeed if the connect is to succeed.

 • 0 = INIT_LANG_WARN

-1 = INIT_LANG_FATAL
+• 1 = INIT_LANG_FATAL

 • fODBC: Set if the client is the ODBC driver.
-This causes the server to set ANSI_DEFAULTS to ON, CURSOR_CLOSE_ON_COMMIT and IMPLICIT_TRANSACTIONS to OFF, TEXTSIZE to 0x7FFFFFFF (2GB) (TDS 7.2 and earlier), TEXTSIZE to infinite (introduced in TDS 7.3), and ROWCOUNT to infinite.
+This causes the server to set ANSI_DEFAULTS to ON, CURSOR_CLOSE_ON_COMMIT and IMPLICIT_TRANSACTIONS to OFF, TEXTSIZE to 0x7FFFFFFF (2GB) (TDS 7.2 and earlier), TEXTSIZE to infinite (introduced in TDS 7.3), and ROWCOUNT to infinite. <20>

+• 0 = ODBC_OFF

+• 1 = ODBC_ON

+fTranBoundary

+fCacheConnect

+fUserType: The type of user connecting to the server.

 Parameter Description

+• 0 = USER_NORMAL-regular logins

+■ 1 = USER_SERVER-reserved

+■ 2 = USER_REMUSER-Distributed Query login

+■ 3 = USER_SQLREPL-replication login

+fIntSecurity: The type of security required by the client.

 • 0 = INTEGRATED_SECURTY_OFF

 • 1 = INTEGRATED_SECURITY_ON

 TypeFlags Represented in least significant bit order.

 fSQLType: The type of SQL the client sends to the server.

 • 0 = SQL_DFLT

 • 1 = SQL_TSQL

 • fOLEDB: Set if the client is the OLEDB driver.
-This causes the server to set ANSI_DEFAULTS to ON, CURSOR_CLOSE_ON_COMMIT and IMPLICIT_TRANSACTIONS to OFF, TEXTSIZE to 0x7FFFFFFF (2GB) (TDS 7.2 and earlier), TEXTSIZE to infinite (introduced in TDS 7.3), and ROWCOUNT to infinite.
+This causes the server to set ANSI_DEFAULTS to ON, CURSOR_CLOSE_ON_COMMIT and IMPLICIT_TRANSACTIONS to OFF, TEXTSIZE to 0x7FFFFFF (2GB) (TDS 7.2 and earlier), TEXTSIZE to infinite (introduced in TDS 7.3), and ROWCOUNT to infinite.